 Reconnect Austin is a long-term urban design and economic development solution to a traffic problem.
 I-35, through Austin’s urban core, is the 4th most congested roadway in the US.
 Like many other highways, the bridges are over 50 years old, necessitating reconstruction.
-Like many other highways, I-35 has historically been a social, economic, cultural and racial barrier, dividing West Austin from East Austin.
+Like many other highways, I-35 has historically been a barrier, dividing West Austin from East Austin.
 We envision a lively, walkable, civilized urban space, with mixed-use buildings full of restaurants, shops, offices and residences, and significantly improved accessibility for all.

 The Imagine Austin Comprehensive Plan calls for the “alignment of land use and transportation planning and decision-making to achieve a compact and connected city.”
 To this end, the City of Austin passed Resolution No. 20140306-025 on March 6, 2014.
 It states: “The City Manager is directed to consider the tenets of the Imagine Austin Comprehensive Plan and support I-35 alternatives that are in keeping with the compact and connected vision set forth in that plan.”
 Finally, TxDOT’s I-35 Capital Area Improvement Plan goals include improving east-west connectivity, improving compatibility with neighborhoods, and enhancing bicycle, pedestrian and transit options.